Piotr Damasiewicz: Career and compositional works

-Damasiewicz has represented Poland in four international music programs and initiatives, including Take Five Europe, Jazz Plays Europe Laboratory, Art Meetings and Melting Pot Laboratory (Jazztopad).
+Damasiewicz has represented Poland in four international music programs and initiatives, including Take Five Europe, JazzPlaysEurope Laboratory, Art Meetings and Melting Pot Laboratory (Jazztopad).
 He received a doctorate from the Instrumental Department of the Feliks Nowowiejski Academy of Music in Bydgoszcz.

-Damasiewicz composed "Hadrons" following a commission from the Jazztopad festival.
-"Suite 29" was written for the World Jazz Days event, organized by Polish Radio Program II.
-He also composed a piece for 27 improvisers as part of the final Melting Pot (Jazztopad) platform in Wrocław and created "Some Kind of Greek Story", commissioned by Casa de Musica in Porto.
+Damasiewicz composed "Hadrons" following a commission from the Jazztopad festival, "Suite 29" was written for the World Jazz Days event, organized by Polish Radio Program II.
+He also composed a piece for 27 improvisers as part of the final Melting Pot (Jazztopad) platform in Wrocław and created "Some Kind of Greek Story" written for Polish-Portuguese improvise orchestra, commissioned by Casa de Musica in Porto.
 Additionally, Damasiewicz composed the music for The Scent of Lviv, a film by Grzegorz Korczak.